New Quito Mariscal Sucre (UIO) Airport

 It is expected that in the first year of operation, total passenger count will only be 1million (the old Airport had 6.3 million) and increase dramatically as phased work on the Terminal continues into 2014 & beyond.

 The new 'Quito Airport Suites' hotel is just minutes from the main Airport entrance.

 New Mariscal Sucre Airport has one passenger terminal accommodating up to 5 million passengers a year, and currently using six airbridges /boarding gates and 50 airline counters.

 The Sky Mall (Mall del Dielo) houses certain stores & services in groups: duty-free, general merchandise, domestic arts & crafts, jewellery, food & drink, and services.
 Attenza Duty Free stores are both in international arrivals & departures areas.
 Additional space will be filled by specialized brand buitiques in the walk-through space.

-Parking at Mariscal Sucre Airport: 700 parking spaces will be available across from the terminal, administeed by UrbaPark.
+Parking at Mariscal Sucre Airport: 700 parking spaces are available across from the terminal, administeed by UrbaPark.
 The first 15 minutes of parking are free - ideal for passenger pickup.

 Future Airport developments will be ongoing until 2014 and beyond.
 This site will endeavor to keep you posted of further developments.

 New Quito Mariscal Sucre UIO Airport Update History